Customer Service – Where Excellence Starts

 - Provide your staff with the necessary skills to deliver a great customer experience

-- Understanding Porters Value Chain – how do you create value for your customers
+- How do you create value for your customers?

 - Who are your internal suppliers and customers?